 Then a thought appears – a crack in the consciousness (1).

 The crack forms a taichi core containing yin-yang two forces (2).

 The dual forces split and interact/balance each other in motion, by so doing a virtual structure is created in a space with four directions (4)

 The most stable structure is in a triangle (3).

 There are 5 agents to shape the yin-yang force with certain characteristics (5)

-The basic unit in the time dimension is 7 which form a circle (7)
+The basic unit in the time dimension is 7 which forms a circle (7)

 Four directions can be subdivided into 8 spheres, known as Eight Trigrams (8)

-While all things in the universe are equally considered in Hinduism (∞), Taoism mainly focuses on the yin and yang (the structural building blocks of all things in the universe) (2), and Buddhism concentrates on jumping out of the universe (0).
+While all things in the universe are equally considered in Hinduism (∞), Taoism mainly focuses on the yin-yang due aspects (the structural building blocks of all things in the universe) (2), and Buddhism concentrates on jumping out of the elusive existence (0).

-Therefore Daoism can help you know about the game of life called universe better than any other schools while Buddhism can help you know the real you and the true reality beyond the game.
+Therefore Daoism can help you know about the game of life called the universe better than any other school while Buddhism can help you know the real you and the true reality beyond the game.